 In February 2002, the U.S. Department of Commerce ("DOC") issued orders imposing antidumping and countervailing duties on imports of low enriched uranium ("LEU") from France, and countervailing duties on imports of LEU from Germany, the Netherlands and the United Kingdom.
-LEU is produced in France by Eurodif, a company controlled by Cogema, and is produced in Germany, the Netherlands, and the

-United Kingdom by Urenco.
-The orders require the posting of cash deposits of 32.1% on the value of LEU imports from France, and 2.23% on the value of LEU imports from Germany, the Netherlands and the United Kingdom.
+LEU is produced in France by Eurodif, a company controlled by Cogema, and is produced in Germany, the Netherlands, and the United Kingdom by Urenco.
+The orders require the posting of cash deposits of 32.1% on the value of LEU imports from France, and 2.23% on the value of LEU imports from Germany, the Netherlands and the United Kingdom (equivalent to 54% and 4%, respectively, on the value of the SWU component of LEU).
 The orders were the culmination of investigations by DOC and the U.S. International Trade Commission ("ITC") into allegations filed by USEC (joined by the Paper, Allied-Industrial, Chemical & Energy Workers International Union) that LEU imported from these countries was being subsidized and, in the case of LEU imports from France, sold at unfair prices, and was materially injuring or threatening to materially injure USEC.
 The orders do not prevent the importation of European LEU, but help to offset the European enrichers' subsidies and unfair pricing practices.